dstephens179/etl_framework/README.md

-* Forecasting information is provided 'as is' and solely for informational purposes.
-The use of the information provided is the responsibility of the organization leaders.
+Forecasting information is provided 'as is' and solely for informational purposes.
+The usage of the information provided is the responsibility of the organization leaders.